Swords to Plowshares card art

 Drawn → Played

-Swords to Plowshares appears in 27% of tracked Commander decks on Playgroup Live.
-When drawn, players cast it 70% of the time, with a median first-cast turn of 6.
+Swords to Plowshares appears in 57% of tracked Commander decks on Playgroup Live, and when drawn it reaches the stack 70% of the time, with a median first-cast turn of 6.0.

 At a glance